browserstack/browserstack-local-ruby/README.md

 bs_local_args = { "-key" => "<browserstack-accesskey>" , "-localIdentifier" => "randomstring"}
 ```

-## Additional Arguments for BrowserStack Local wrappers
+## Additional Arguments

-Additional arguments that are enabled only for BrowserStack wrappers and not in BrowserStack Local binary.

 #### Binary Path

-By default, BrowserStack local wrappers try downlaoding and executing the latest version of BrowserStack binary in ~/.browserstack or the present working directory or the tmp folder by order.
+By default, BrowserStack local wrappers try downloading and executing the latest version of BrowserStack binary in ~/.browserstack or the present working directory or the tmp folder by order.
 But you can override these by passing the -binarypath argument.
 Path to specify local Binary path -
 ```
 bs_local_args = { "-key" => "<browserstack-accesskey>" , "-binarypath" => "/browserstack/BrowserStackLocal"}